hp-plus5/mapp/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!
+(Sam speaking: The use case for `build` is to build a *production* environment version of the app.)

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.